You can find answers to many of your Summer School questions here. Click on a question to reveal the answer.

 Middle school classes are available to students entering 7th or 8th grade in the following school year.

 Some classes require the purchase of consumable materials.
-These courses include Physics, Chemistry, Biology, Spanish 1A, Spanish 1, cooking and ceramics.
+These courses include Physics, Chemistry, Biology, Spanish 1, cooking and ceramics.

 Summer School registration may be completed online or by mailing completed forms and a check to the LCFEF Office (4490 Cornishon Avenue, Room 211, La Canada, CA 91011).

-Registration for 2022 will open early February.
+Registration for 2024 will open in February of 2024.
 All fees for LCFEF classes must be paid in full at the time of registration.
 Please consult our refund policy prior to making payment.

 The student’s LCHS ID# can be found on his/her student ID card or by asking the counseling office.
 For out of district students, ID#s are not required.